-EAC SECRETARIAT DIRECTORATE OF CUSTOMS
+3.1.
+EAC SECRETARIAT

-a) Implementation of the Single Customs Territory:
+3.1.1.
+DIRECTORATE OF CUSTOMS

+- a) Implementation of the Single Customs Territory: - 8.
 Mr. Speaker; The realization of the Customs Union as provided for in the Treaty remained the guiding principle that governed Customs programmes during the FY 2017/2018.
-We continued with the implementation of the Single Customs Territory (SCT), which has recorded notable milestones that included reduction in turn-around time, and the cost of doing business, which has had positive impact on trade facilitation.
-Other trade facilitation initiatives that included the One Stop Border Post (OSBP), Authorized Economic Interconnectivity, Operator, Customs Customs Capacity Building and World Trade Organization Trade Facilitation Agreement were implemented.
+We continued with the implementation of the Single Customs Territory (SCT), which has recorded notable milestones that included reduction in turn-around time, and the cost of doing business which has had positive impact on trade facilitation.
+Other Trade facilitation initiatives that included the One Stop Border Post, Authorized Economic Operator, Customs interconnectivity, Customs capacity building and World Trade Organization Trade Facilitation Agreement were implemented.